hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_metric_alarm.html.markdown

 * `evaluation_periods` - (Required) The number of periods over which data is compared to the specified threshold.
 * `metric_name` - (Required) The name for the alarm's associated metric.
   See docs for [supported metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html).
-* `namespace` - (Optional) The namespace for the alarm's associated metric.
+* `namespace` - (Required) The namespace for the alarm's associated metric.
 See docs for the [list of namespaces](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/aws-namespaces.html).
   See docs for [supported metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html).
 * `period` - (Required) The period in seconds over which the specified `statistic` is applied.
 * `statistic` - (Optional) The statistic to apply to the alarm's associated metric.